-If you have a PS/2 Model 50 or 60 that is full of peripheral cards, you may need to customize your own ADF file.
-Refer to Section 3.2.5 for instructions on special PS/2 configurations.
+If you have a PS/2 Model 50, 60, or 70 that is full of peripheral cards, you may need to customize your own ADF file.
+Refer to Special PS/2 Configurations in Section 3.2 for instructions on 3 special PS/2 configurations.